Preface > MC Basics > Sales Forecast Example > Generate Random Numbers and Run MC

 Step 2: Generating Random Inputs

 The key to Monte Carlo simulation is generating the set of random inputs.
-As with any modeling and prediction method, the "garbage in equals garbage out" principle applys.
+As with any modeling and prediction method, the "garbage in equals garbage out" principle applies.
 For now, I am going to avoid the questions "How do I know what distribution to use for my inputs?" and "How do I make sure I am using a good random number generator?" and get right to the details of how to implement the method in Excel.

 For this example, we're going to use a Uniform Distribution to represent the four uncertain parameters.
 The inputs are summarized in the table shown below.
 (If you haven't already, Download the example spreadsheet).